-Working as a transcriptionist can be a great way to earn some extra money from home, so as long as you can type, you won’t need much training.
+Working as a transcriptionist can be a great way to earn some extra money from home.
+And, as long as you can type, you won’t need much training.

-The plus points are that the jobs generally use entirely web-based software – so there’s no need to download anything – and it should be compatible with all modern laptops.
+The plus points are that the jobs typically use entirely web-based software, so there’s no need to download anything.
+The software should also be compatible with all modern laptops.

 After an initial training phase, jobs come in on a dashboard and you have to claim a job to start work.
 You can only claim one job at any one time, and the jobs either need to be typed from scratch or you edit an auto-transcript.

-All jobs are paid by the audio minute in US $, generally from $0.30-$1, though can range far above that.
+All jobs are paid by the audio minute in US dollars.
+With rates generally ranging from $0.30 to $1 per minute, however they can range far above that.

-Value is based on difficulty of audio.
-Scratch jobs generally pay much higher per minute, but they are significantly very difficult to do: once you use auto-transcript work, you may not want to focus on scratch jobs.
+The amount you earn is based on the difficulty of audio.
+Scratch jobs generally pay much higher per minute, but they are very difficult to do: once you use auto-transcript work, you may not want to focus on scratch jobs.

-The subjects of jobs vary widely, with a lot of business meetings, marketing focus groups, some media interviews (including nationals), and entertainment & education themes also feature very regularly.
+The subjects of jobs vary widely, with a lot of business meetings, marketing focus groups, some media interviews (including nationals), and entertainment & education themes.

 Jobs are often sorted by accent, with US accents being the majority of work, however this sometimes means that UK accents can attract a premium and a UK transcriber can find these easier than the majority working the site.
 So, for example, you may choose to specialise in UK accents and Irish and Scottish ones in particular because of this marginal premium.

-We spoke to transcriber Dan Phillips, who advises: “There is a brief test on grammar and then a training period where you complete some past videos.
-These are then graded out of 5 on various metrics.
+We spoke to transcriber Dan Phillips, who explained: “There is a brief test on grammar and then a training period where you complete some past videos.
+These are then graded out of ‘5’ on various metrics.
 You need to achieve on all metrics to pass into the main job site.

 Dan Phillips provided some good advice for getting into transcribing: “Audio from one interview is often split into several jobs sections, so get one done and try to nab the other ones, as that will reduce your need for background info research.

-Phillips does say that “Transcribing can be a good way to earn smaller amounts such as £50 a week, but it can be harder to earn over £100 without significant time investment or loss of sleep.
+Phillips asaid that transcribing can be a good way to earn smaller amounts such as £50 a week, but it can be harder to earn over £100 without significant time investment or loss of sleep.

-One transcription company (not affiliated with this site: just for example purposes) is Rev, where you can ‘favourite’ different clients, and they often regularly post, which helps you narrow down your favourite accents or topic when there’s a deluge of work.
-Subsequently if you then get good ratings (4.8+), alongside other metrics for meeting deadlines, you can be promoted to Rev+ where you get first pick of the jobs, where the best work is available
+One transcription company (not affiliated with this site: just for example purposes) is Rev, where you can ‘favourite’ different clients.
+These clients will often regularly post jobs, which helps you narrow down your favourite accents or topic when there’s a deluge of work.
+Subsequently if you then get good ratings (4.8+), alongside other metrics for meeting deadlines, you can be promoted to Rev+ where you get the first pick of the jobs.

-It’s worth noting that these companies take their clients’ confidentiality very seriously, and will ban for life those who breach it and publish gossip from clips on the web.
+It’s worth noting that these companies take their clients’ confidentiality very seriously, and will ban those who breach it and publish gossip from clips on the web.
 So although you might be tempted to share something salacious you’ve been privy to, just don’t do it!

-MoneyMagpie also have lots of other ways to make money writing here.
+MoneyMagpie also has lots of other ways to make money writing here.